Here's what we know about the metro Atlanta spa shootings that left 8 dead - KESQ

 What’s known about the victims?

-All six Asian victims were women, the Atlanta Journal-Constitution reported earlier, citing authorities.

-The four killed in the shooting near Woodstock were Delaina Ashley Yaun, 33, of Acworth; Paul Andre Michels, 54, of Atlanta; Xiaojie Yan, 49, of Kennesaw; and Daoyou Feng, 44.
+The four killed in the shooting near Woodstock were Delaina Ashley Yaun, 33, of Acworth; Paul Andre Michels, 54, of Atlanta; Xiaojie Tan, 49, of Kennesaw; and Daoyou Feng, 44.

 The injured survivor was Elcias R. Hernandez-Ortiz, 30, of Acworth, authorities said.

-Note: CORRECTION: An earlier version of this story misspelled Xiaojie Tan’s last name based on information provided by the Cherokee County Sheriff’s Office.